dablockdao/polkadot-ecosystem/dot-hub/src/content/docs/hub/daos/dot-validator-alliance.md

 The **DOT Validator Alliance is a decentralized autonomous organization (DAO)** aimed at fostering a united, community-driven Polkadot ecosystem.
 Managed primarily on Discord, the alliance welcomes anyone interested in joining, with validators having the opportunity to become active DAO participants.
 The alliance’s manifesto outlines its core values and commitments, guiding its mission to support the Polkadot and Kusama networks.

-## Manifesto: Core Values and Commitments
+## Manifesto: Core Values

 The Validator Alliance has articulated its foundational principles in a manifesto.
 These principles resonate with every member and align with the broader goals of the [**Polkadot ecosystem**](https://dablock.com/ecosystem/).
 The manifesto highlights the following key commitments:

-### Decentralization and Community-Led Society
+### Community-Led Society

 The alliance believes in a **decentralized, community-led society** and aims to unite the DotSama ecosystem.

-### Beyond Profit: Passion for Support

-Validators are encouraged to support the projects they validate and the success of the new crypto economy, not just seek profit.
+- **Beyond Profit:** Passion for Support: Validators are encouraged to support the projects they validate and the success of the new crypto economy, not just seek profit.

-### Service to the Network

-Validation is seen as a service to the network, emphasizing support for communities and nominators/delegators.
+- **Service to the Network:** Validation is seen as a service to the network, emphasizing support for communities and nominators/delegators.

-### Governance Advocacy

-Recognizing the value of protocol governance, validators are encouraged to promote and participate in governance activities.
+- **Governance Advocacy:** Recognizing the value of protocol governance, validators are encouraged to promote and participate in governance activities.

-### Long-Term Vision

-The alliance prioritizes long-term benefits over short-term profits, ensuring sustainable growth and success.
+- **Long-Term Vision:** The alliance prioritizes long-term benefits over short-term profits, ensuring sustainable growth and success.

-### Decentralization Goal

-No single individual or entity should control more than 5% of a given network, promoting maximal decentralization.
+- **Decentralization Goal:** No single individual or entity should control more than 5% of a given network, promoting maximal decentralization.

-### Transparency and Openness

-The DAO remains transparent and open to anyone sharing its values, fostering an inclusive environment.
+- **Transparency and Openness:** The DAO remains transparent and open to anyone sharing its values, fostering an inclusive environment.

 ## DOT Validator Alliance Structure and Leadership
 The DOT Validator Alliance comprises community leaders dedicated to the Polkadot ecosystem.
 These leaders have committed their professional lives to supporting and growing the network.
 The founding members include prominent figures such as dev0\_sik, pathrock2, stakenode\_dev, bldnodes, polkadotters1, and several others.

-### Validators’ Role

-Validators within the alliance play a crucial role in maintaining the network’s integrity and supporting its various projects.
+- Validators’ Role: Validators within the alliance play a crucial role in maintaining the network’s integrity and supporting its various projects.
 They are expected to actively participate in governance, support their delegators, and contribute to the ecosystem’s overall success.

 ## Supported Projects and Networks